ImpliedThreat/GigaTrade-PoE2/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-GigaTrade is a Python script for monitoring trade messages in Path of Exile 2; it works by reading the game's 'Client.txt' text file for any new trade whispers received in-game and then alerting the user to ensure potential trades are not missed while tabbed out or AFK.
+GigaTrade is a Python script for monitoring trade messages in Path of Exile 2; it works by reading the game's 'Client.txt' text file for any new trade messages received in-game and alerting the user to ensure potential trades are not missed while tabbed out or AFK.

 ### Prerequisites